vxrich/react-calendar-material/README.md

 ### Usage

-The following example shows a use case to test for valid data.
-Provided are some dummy form data, and a schema to check against.
+The following example shows the simplest case with all four props passed into our Calendar component.

 ```jsx
 import React from 'react';